 Pulaski South 1105 MLK, Jr., Little Rock, AR, 72203-2620 501-682-9200

-If you have access to the internet at home, work or at your local library, you can apply for benefits online at www.access.arkansas.gov.
-It’s simple to find out if you qualify.
-If you do, the website makes it easy to sign up and begin getting the nutritious foods you and your family need to stay healthy.
+If you have access to the internet at home, work, or at your local library, you can find out if you qualify and apply for benefits online.